Investing is as “Simple as That”

 You buy stocks when you have the money because you have confidence in the future.
 Yes, the end is coming and will happen.
 Eventually, the sun will explode.
 Meanwhile, buy stocks when you have the money.

-I invest in the economy of the US and, indeed, the entire world.
+I invest in the economy of the US and, indeed, the world.
 Of course, eventually, all societies collapse.
 But not on my watch.
 And even if it happens, are you worse off from investing?

 Buying stocks when you have the money is necessary for investing because, at some point, you have to have faith that there is a future worth living.